Atrioventricular block (AV block)

 Grade 3 AV block

 Signal transmission is completely blocked (complete AV block) and the impulses no longer reach the ventricles.
 In this case, substitute impulses in the ventricles prevent the heart from stopping.
 The heartbeat slows to fewer than 40 beats per minute (bradycardia).
-With the most severe form of AV block, pacemaker implantation is required.
+People with this most severe form require a cardiac pacemaker.

 What are the symptoms of AV block?

 The symptoms depend on the severity of the AV block and whether there are any pre-existing conditions that are placing additional strain on the heart or have already caused damage to it.
-AV block may also occur as a temporary condition.
+The AV block may also be temporary.

 Grade 1 AV block